-There is no admission directly from high school; however, applicants must present the high school subjects as specified in \$15.2.1(l).
+There is no admission directly from high school; however, applicants must present the high school subjects as specified in §15.2.1(I).

-Successful completion of $\star$ 30 of the University of Alberta BA or its equivalent at an accredited institution.
-Students are strongly advised to include $\star$ 6 of junior ENGL, Sociology 100 ( $\star$ 3), Psychology 104 ( $\star$ 3) and 105 ( $\star$ 3), and a Language other than English ( $\star$ 6), or their equivalents, in their first year.
-No more than $\star$ 78 will be granted in transfer credit toward the BA (Criminology) program.
-See §§14.2.1 and 14.2.3.
+Successful completion of $\bigstar 30$ of the University of Alberta BA or its equivalent at an accredited institution.
+Students are strongly advised to include $\bigstar 6$ of junior ENGL, Sociology 100 ($\bigstar 3$), Psychology 104 ($\bigstar 3$) and 105 ($\bigstar 3$), and a Language other than English ($\bigstar 6$), or their equivalents, in their first year.
+No more than $\bigstar 78$ will be granted in transfer credit toward the BA (Criminology) program.
+See §§14.2.1 and 14.2.2.

-- (1) A minimum GPA of 2.7 on the most recent $\star$ 30. - (2) Two relevant letters of reference attesting to ability and personal suitability for employment in the criminal justice system. - (3) A resumé of personal data, particularly volunteer or work experience in the criminal justice system. - (4) A written statement of career objectives. - (5) An interview.
+- (1) A minimum GPA of 2.7 on the most recent ★30. - (2) Two relevant letters of reference attesting to ability and personal suitability for employment in the criminal justice system. - (3) A resumé of personal data, particularly volunteer or work experience in the criminal justice system. - (4) A written statement of career objectives. - (5) An interview.